 Meeting challenges and customer demands

-Today’s manufacturers face challenges and frustrations as they compete to fulfil the demands of customers who are used to having technology at their fingertips—and who expect more and more for less and less.
+Today’s manufacturers face challenges and frustrations as they compete to fulfill the demands of customers who are used to having technology at their fingertips—and who expect more and more for less and less.

 As a manufacturer, you can take two important steps to increase customer satisfaction while improving your bottom line:

 - Ensure that the product you put in your customers’ hands will perform as expected.
-This is perhaps the easiest way to ensure demand fulfilment.
+This is perhaps the easiest way to ensure demand fulfillment.

 - Use consistent, repeatable manufacturing processes.
 There are many ways to reduce cost, but a consistent manufacturing process is the first step in reducing yield loss from scrap and rework, limiting equipment downtime, and improving resource utilization.

 Can quality really be at the heart of these solutions?
 Absolutely!